nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 }
 ```

-The next section allows for inputs from the networking-module:
+The next section takes inputs from the networking-module:

 ```yaml
 # Input variables from the networking module